Ten Principles of Good Home Design

 We’ve all seen houses that just didn’t look quite right – most often that’s a result of not using principles of massing, rhythm, texture, and scale to create harmony.
 Great-looking homes result when these principles are used with skill and imagination.

-Here’s what “dishonest” design means: vinyl siding that’s embossed to look like wood; asphalt shingles that have printed shadow lines to fool you into thinking they’re thick wood shakes; windows shutters that don’t actually work (and wouldn’t cover the window if they did); fake columns, stucco shaped to look like stone, etc.
+This is a little difficult to define, but here’s what “dishonest” design means to me: vinyl siding that’s embossed to look like wood; asphalt shingles that have printed shadow lines to fool you into thinking they’re thick wood shakes; windows shutters that don’t actually work (and wouldn’t cover the window if they did); fake columns, stucco shaped to look like stone, etc.

 We started building family homes on the New England coast in the 17th century.
 400 years later, and those original Colonial homes remain the basis for much of what’s built today.
 We’ve had plenty of innovation in home design since then, but too many people define innovation in terms of features and gadgets.
 Real home design innovation means finding new ways of meeting homeowner’s needs through design, not just technology.

 Architects sometimes go overboard in making houses that are more “art” than “home”.
 Appreciated by critics, but confusing to Joe Homeowner.
-A good home design shouldn’t require a PhD to understand.
+A good home design shouldn’t require a PhD to appreciate.

 Nothing dooms a house to obsolescence quicker than designing it for just one stage of life.
 A home should be able to easily adapt to a family’s changing needs, keeping families in their homes and neighborhoods longer.

 10. Good home design values quality at every level

 In home design, quality always wins over quantity.
 Quality in materials, details, finishes, workmanship, and design.
 Quality enriches the lives of the occupants, makes the house last longer without needing repair, and contributes to the quality image of the whole community.